fleetdm/fleet/proposals/fleet-multiple-abm-vpp.md

 To support multiple tokens, we need to:

-- Add a form to retrieve all tokens available for a team or "no team" this is `(team OR no team) ∪ all teams`.
+- Add logic to retrieve the right token to use for that team/host (`(team token OR no team token) OR all teams token`.)
-- To get a list of available apps: loop over each token, get and dedupe the available apps.
+- Use that same token to list/assign apps.
-- To assign an app to a host: loop over each token until we find the first one with available licenses, use it to assign the app to the host.
+- Add validation (TBD by product) constraints to prevent multiple tokens per team.
 - Track the token used to assign the app to the host.

 ### Database migrations